kotodorii/Silent_Hill_3_Reload-II_Launcher/README.md

 ## Features

 - Launch **Silent Hill 3** using the **Reloaded-II** mod loader.
-- Configure game paths easily through a simple `.ini` file.
+- Configure game paths through a `.ini` file.
 - Automatically monitors and waits for the game to start running.

 ## Requirements